Annie Cordy Tunnel

+Renovation and renaming

 In 2012, the Brussels-Capital Region started a procedure to renew this tunnel through public-private partnership in the 2014-2018 period and to outsource its maintenance for 25 years.
-The works were budgeted at 105 million euros.
+The works were budgeted at €105 million.
 In 2016, the tunnel was closed several times due to falling debris.

-In September 2020, the Brussels government decided to consult the population about a new name for the tunnel in an effort to increase the number of female named streets in the city.
+The tunnel was previously named after King Leopold II, the second King of the Belgians.
+In September 2020, the Brussels Government decided to consult the population about a new name for the tunnel in an effort to increase the number of female-named streets in the city.
 In March 2021, the results of the public referendum for a new female namesake for the tunnel were announced.
-It was decided to change the name to Annie Cordy Tunnel after planned renovations were completed.
-The tunnel is named after the singer Annie Cordy.
+It was decided to rename the tunnel after singer Annie Cordy, after planned renovations were completed.